Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 #### Implemented:
 - Role based Access Control which groups the app routes via Blueprints, access control is granted only to the specific blueprints group
 - Role Based Access Control for the MySQL Server
-  - Removal of complex group in MySQLSQL based on teachers recommendations
+  - Removal of complex group in MySQL based on teachers recommendations
   - This is due to the complexities of the group role functionality
   - Reduce the permissions of the MySQL server to CRUD and Execute for calling stored procedures and functions, keeping security simple
   - Security of MySQL server depends on the web application to have proper Access Control
-- Implemented simple IDOR prevention agaisnt attackers guessing for AdminID on teacher page
+- Implemented simple IDOR prevention against attackers guessing for AdminID on teacher page
-  - Page will abort 404 if id doesnt exists
+  - Page will abort 404 if id doesn't exists
   - page will abort 404 if the id exist but role is not a teacher
 - RBAC will make Different roles  see different content
   - Home page will be different for guest, admins , super admins and other roles
   - Certain UI will be different for each users
 - RBAC Console
-  - super admin can change the approute group based access controls
+  - super admin can change the app route group based access controls
   - Super admin can create google accounts
   - Super admin can edit and modify the admin users